East Lake Scenic Area of Wuhan — Chu Culture in Picturesque Landscapes

-What is East Lake?
+What Is East Lake?

 East Lake, also named as East Lake Scenic Area of Wuhan, is the center of ancient Chu Culture.

-Locating in Wuhan, East Lake is a large city lake with picturesque natural views surrounded by rich cultural sites, including ancient ruins, grand museums, universities, etc.
+It is a large city lake with picturesque natural views surrounded by rich cultural sites, including ancient ruins, grand museums, universities, etc.

-What is Chu Culture?
+What Is Chu Culture?